What Is Structural Engineering?

 Aside from that, it also studies a structure or an object’s relative external displacements, internal force, support reactions, accelerations, and stability.

-Stress strain analysis is also another sub- discipline that is connected with structural analysis which determines and calculates the strains and stresses an object or a structure has when it’s been hit by an impact or is under pressure.
+Stress-strain analysis is another sub-discipline that is connected with structural analysis.
+It is used to determine and calculate the strains and stresses an object or a structure has when it’s been hit by an impact or is under pressure.

-This analyses would determine whether a structure is fit and safe for usage, more often than not, impeding physical tests.
+This analysis would determine whether a structure is fit and safe for usage.

 How is a structural analysis carried out?